Jewelry Design & Technology Program

 Offered at GIA World Headquarters and The Robert Mouawad Campus in Carlsbad, CA.

-The Jewelry Design & Technology is a 26-week program taught only in Carlsbad.
+The Jewelry Design & Technology is a 26-week program taught in Carlsbad and New York.

 The Jewelry Design & Technology diploma program is only offered on campus.